yusufsirozhiddinov/amazon-relay-auto-poster/README.md

 💡 Normally:

-* Lower-rated profiles cannot effectively compete for high-priority loads
+* Lower-rated profiles cannot book high-priority loads

 🚀 With this extension: